DeltaHeavy/idiot-card-game/README.md

 Idiot Card Game
 ===============

+**Note: as per Dr. Smith's email, we need to involve a microcontroller.
+That annoyingly scraps this idea."**

 (Yes the game is called idiot, we can play it in class on tuesday as research)

 I was thinking we could make AI and graphics for this game I half-built.
 Thoughts?